Skip to content

 Insulation comparison table: cellulose vs polyester vs fibreglass.

 I sell all three products, but I only recommend the pumped-in cellulose fibre.
-This is the honest scorecard (gaps, effective R-value, fire, pests, leaks, settling, guarantee and price) laid out side by side.
+Here’s the scorecard (gaps, effective R-value, fire, pests, leaks, settling, guarantee and price) laid out side by side.

-I fit fibreglass and polyester batts every week for the people who want them, and the polyester ones are genuinely good.
+I fit fibreglass and polyester batts every week for the people who want them, and the polyester's a decent product.
 But after 40 years and 6,000 roofs, pumped cellulose is the only one I’d put in my own mother’s house.
 Every figure below cites a real, checkable source.

 This is cellulose